‘Make Christmas Simple’ and get your gifts wrapped by our volunteers.

-For a gold coin donation, get your gifts wrapped by our chosen community group.
-Thank you for supporting Papaioea Rose City Lions, who get all of the proceeds from your donations.
+For a gold coin donation, get your gifts wrapped by our chosen community group, The Papaioea Rose City Lions, who get all of the proceeds from your donations.

 You can find our gift wrapping booths: